SoftwareOne logo

 With visibility and control established, the focus can shift to identifying specific improvement opportunities.

-Our research reveals Optimised Innovators aren't just focused on immediate gains either—they're building foundations for long-term advantages.
-Over the next two years, they expect significant benefits that extend far beyond cost savings: enhanced transparency across the organisation (50%), reduced operational silos (68%), lower risks and compliance costs (45%), and expanded market reach (45%).
+Our research reveals Optimized Innovators aren't just focused on immediate gains either—they're building foundations for long-term advantages.
+Over the next two years, they expect significant benefits that extend far beyond cost savings: enhanced transparency across the organization (50%), reduced operational silos (68%), lower risks and compliance costs (45%), and expanded market reach (45%).

 innovation-step-back-to-leap-forward-content2

-These future-focused outcomes show how mature optimisation transcends simple cost management.
-While others might view efficiency purely through a financial lens, Optimised Innovators see it as a catalyst for broader business transformation—creating the organisational clarity and operational resilience needed to compete effectively in rapidly changing markets.
+These future-focused outcomes show how mature optimization transcends simple cost management.
+While others might view efficiency purely through a financial lens, Optimized Innovators see it as a catalyst for broader business transformation—creating the organizational clarity and operational resilience needed to compete effectively in rapidly changing markets.

 Question 3: "How can we make better use of the cloud?"

 Cloud cost management reveals an interesting pattern.
-Unlike other optimisation areas, Optimised Innovators show identical progress rates (41%) to their peers.
-This suggests this remains challenging for all organisations.
+Unlike other optimization areas, Optimized Innovators show identical progress rates (41%) to their peers.
+This suggests this remains challenging for all organizations.

 Implementation of cloud platforms rather than physical servers for data storage has resulted in lower capital expenditures and facilitated the scalable use of resources.